Policies in Topeka determine how much you are charged

 Many customers wonder how rates are set.
-For customers of Westar and KCP&L, the Kansas Corporation Commission (KCC) is responsible for reviewing and approving rates.
+For customers of Evergy (Westar and KCP&L), the Kansas Corporation Commission (KCC) is responsible for reviewing and approving rates.
 Utilities have worn a path to the KCC, asking for, and receiving, increase after increase.
-Westar Energy alone has increased rates over 30 times the last 10 years, with KCP&L right behind them.
+Westar Energy alone increased rates over 30 times the last 10 years, with KCP&L right behind them.

-Investor-owned utilities like Westar and KCP&L (and Kansas Gas Service and Atmos) make money for their shareholders by earning a return on their "rate base", or their total investment in items like power plants, poles, wires, meters and substations.
+Investor-owned utilities like Evergy (and Kansas Gas Service and Atmos) make money for their shareholders by earning a return on their "rate base", or their total investment in items like power plants, poles, wires, meters and substations.
 When utilities want to "grow shareholder value" they invest in their rate base.
 When utilities invest more, customers pay more in rates.

 The Kansas Legislature plays an important role in setting utility policy and determining the rules for how the KCC operates.
 The Legislature created the KCC in 1933.